Skip to main content

 Example:

-Synonyms: > by / < by | higher by / lower by | rises by / comes off by | up by / down by | over by more / over by less
+Synonyms: > by / < by | higher by / lower by | rises by / falls by | up by / down by | over by more / over by less

-The delta can be referred to as a Nominal Value;
+The delta can be referred to as a Nominal Value:

-‘Percentage Points’ value - stands for the nominal change in a percentage value (relevant only for terms which their value is in percentage, like some news events)
+• Percentage Points: Refers to the nominal change in a percentage value (this is relevant only for terms where the value is in percentage, such as certain news events).

 After / Before